How to become better at software estimations (Part 2)

 Previously, we mentioned the importance of having a clear user story before making an accurate estimation.
 But functional stories can be very different from technical ones and keeping this difference in mind can add much to a team’s estimation capabilities.

 Firstly, functional stories are much more tangible and better defined.
-They can be broken down in specific smaller tasks or pieces of functionality.
+One can break them down in specific smaller tasks or pieces of functionality.
 Those stories can also be isolated to a specific part of the whole system.
 Making them so detailed and specific gives developers more information about the impact the new code will have and makes it easier to evaluate potential regressions.

-Technical stories, on the other hand, are much more vague although the final objective is defined.
+Technical stories, on the other hand, are much vaguer although the final objective is defined.
 This makes them considerably more difficult to assess and far more likely to cause unforeseen issues in the system.
 They’re also more likely to include unknown technology, which also causes unexpected problems during development.

 Effective vs Actual hours